 This Trust shall not be terminated by voluntary action if there is outstanding indebtedness or fixed term obligations of the Directors, unless all owners of such indebtedness or obligations shall have consented in writing to such termination.

-Upon the termination of this Trust, the Directors shall proceed to wind up the affairs of this Trust and, after payment of all debts, expenses, and obligations out of the moneys and properties of the Trust Estate to the extent thereof, shall distribute the residue of the money and properties of the Trust Estate to the Beneficiaries hereunder.
+Upon the termination of this Trust, the Directors shall proceed to wind up the affairs of this Trust and, after payment of all debts (including any bonded indebtedness), expenses, and obligations out of the moneys and properties of the Trust Estate to the extent thereof, shall distribute the residue of the money and properties of the Trust Estate to the Beneficiaries hereunder based on the total amount of sales tax contributed by each Beneficiary over the life of the Authority.
 Upon final distribution, the power, duties, and authority of the Directors hereunder shall cease.

 ARTICLE XIV